getgrav/grav-learn/pages/01.basics/05.grav-configuration/docs.md

     close_connection: true
 [/prism]

-This section gives you the ability to activate Grav's debugger.
+The **Debugger** section gives you the ability to activate Grav's debugger.
 A useful tool during development.

 [div class="table-keycol"]
 | Property | Description |